 Greater London is served by 12 Tube lines, along with the Docklands Light Railway (DLR) and an interconnected local train network.
-Underground trains generally run between 5am and midnight, Monday to Saturday, and operating hours are reduced on Sunday.
-Exact details depend on the station and the line, so it's worth checking the Transport for London website.
+Underground trains generally run between 5am and midnight, Monday to Saturday, with reduced operating hours on Sunday.

 London's public transport network, localled called the London Tube, is divided into nine travel zones.
 Zone 1 is in Central London and zones 6 to 9 are on the outskirts of the city.

 An adult cash fare on the London metro for a single journey in zone 1 is £4.90.
 The same Tube fare with Visitor Oyster card, Oyster card or contactless payment card is £2.40.
 For more details about London Tube prices, see the Transport for London website.

 For contactless payment cards issued outside the UK, please check for transaction fees or bank changes.